 The Southern Hemisphere Influenza and Vaccine Effectiveness Research and Surveillance (SHIVERS) study, based in Auckland, identified around one in four people were infected with influenza during the 2015 influenza season.
-Preliminary data suggests that 80% of children and adults with influenza did not have symptoms.3 Asymptomatic but infectious influenza cases can increase the spread of disease in the community and healthcare institutions.
+Data showed that four out of five children and adults (80%) with influenza did not have symptoms.

-The SHIVERS hospital-based surveillance for severe acute respiratory infections in Auckland during 2015 identified that infants aged less than 1 year had the highest severe acute influenza respiratory infection hospitalisation rates than all other age groups, 289 cases per 100,000 people compared with 20/100,000 for midlife adults and 141/100,000 for adults aged 80 years or older.
+The SHIVERS hospital-based surveillance for severe acute respiratory infections in Auckland during 2017 identified that adults aged 80 years or older had the highest severe acute influenza respiratory infection hospitalisation rates of all age groups, 283 cases per 100,000 people compared with 97/100,000 for adults aged 65–79 years, 17/100,000 for midlife adults and 145/100,000 for infants aged under 1 year.

-Pacific peoples (115/100,000) had higher hospitalisation rates for severe acute influenza respiratory infection than Maori (51/100,000), and both groups had significantly higher hospitalisation rates than Asian, European and Other ethnicities.
-Individuals living in an area identified as having the highest deprivation levels, NZDep9–10, were over represented with hospitalisation rates at 72/100,000 people compared with 18–33/100,000 people across the other four quintiles.
+Pacific peoples (83/100,000) had higher hospitalisation rates for severe acute influenza respiratory infection than Mäori (45/100,000), and both groups had higher hospitalisation rates than Asian, European and other ethnicities.

-The influenza virus is transmitted among people by direct contact, touching contaminated objects or by the inhalation of aerosols containing the virus, therefore thorough handwashing is an important preventative method.
-Symptomatic and asymptomatic influenza cases can transmit the virus and infect others.
+The influenza virus is transmitted among people by direct contact, touching contaminated objects or by the inhalation of aerosols containing the virus.
+Therefore, thorough handwashing is an important preventative method.
+Symptomatic and symptomatic influenza cases can transmit the virus and infect others at home, in the community, at work and in healthcare institutions.
 Healthy adults with influenza are infectious for up to five days, and children for up to two weeks.
-Extended periods in an enclosed, poorly ventilated space with an infected person increases the chances of acquiring infection.

 When should people be vaccinated?

-The best time to be vaccinated is prior to influenza entering the community, before the start of the winter season.
+For most people, the best time to be vaccinated against influenza is before the start of the winter season.
+It can take up to two weeks for the vaccine to provide the best influenza protection.
 However, influenza vaccinations can be given when influenza virus activity has been identified as protective antibody levels have been observed to develop rapidly from four days after vaccination.
-The funded vaccination will be available for 65 years and older, pregnant women and under 65 years old with certain medical conditions from early March until 31 December.

-Annual immunisation is required for two important reasons:
+Annual influenza vaccination is required for two important reasons:

 Influenza survivor, Community clinic nurse Sam Pohe’s job was to endorse the flu vaccine to her high-risk patients but, as she lay in a coma at death’s door, her body riddled with complications deriving from influenza, it became obvious she’d forgotten to get one herself.